All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Top to Bottom: Two Pearwood Sopranos, Decorated Ceramic Soprano, Maple Alto, Maple Tenor, and Plastic Tenor

 Wood is the traditional material for recorders.
 It's more expensive, with prices ranging from $30 to $90 USD on the low end, up to hundreds for the mid-range, and thousands for the top instruments.
-The less expensive ones are factory produced from woods like pearwood or maple.
-Craftsman create the more expensive ones from specialty woods.
-Keep in mind that price alone doesn't determine quality.
-Sound is subjective and personal taste differs.
-Some say the skill of the player counts more than the quality of instrument.

 With its tunability and two-octave range, the recorder offers ensemble fun and musical possibilities beyond those of many other folk instruments.

-Recorder - Free Resources:
+Recorder - Free Resources

 Tin Whistles